Gurjant002/Gurjant002/README.md

 ## Featured Projects

 - [RestoManager](https://github.com/Gurjant002/restoManager.git): A web application developed in Django and MySQL to optimize restaurant service management.
+- [G-Book](https://github.com/Gurjant002/book_house): Coming soon: G-Books, a web platform offering free Punjabi book lending to residents of Valencia.
+A virtual space where language, literature, and Punjabi culture find a modern and accessible home.
+- [API-G_Book](https://github.com/Gurjant002/api_g_books): Coming soon: G-Books, a web platform offering free Punjabi book lending to residents of Valencia.
+A virtual space where language, literature, and Punjabi culture find a modern and accessible home.

 ## Technologies I Use